RashadBrowne/NBA-Info/README.md

 Ver 2.500
 - Added orientation to the manifest file so onconfigurationchanged would be called.
 Cause of this the activity file would not be changed naturally.

+Ver 2.600
+- Now the app keeps the info even when orientation and night mode is changed at the same time.